HKpowerStudio

 • The act of caring for and nurturing a plant can be a meditative and calming practice.

-Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops (rather than big box shops), and talk to the people who work there.
-They can usually make excellent suggestions if you know the direction your windows face and the size and space you want to add plants too.
+With this, you will be able to make the best selections for your space.
+Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops, and talk to the staff.
+They can usually make excellent suggestions if you know the direction your windows face and the size and space and will tell you the common and botanical names, and maintenance requirements.

 Indoor Gardening for Wellbeing